-- Close shut-off valves or otherwise isolate the machine from the compressed air network to ensure that no compressed air can flow back into the machine. - > Depressurize all pressurized components and enclosures. - Check all hose connectors in the compressed air system with a hand-held pressure gauge to ensure that they all read 0 psig. - Do not open or dismantle any valves.
+- ➤ Close shut-off valves or otherwise isolate the machine from the compressed air network to ensure that no compressed air can flow back into the machine. - Depressurize all pressurized components and enclosures. - Check all hose couplings in the compressed air system with a hand-held pressure gauge to ensure that they all read 0 psig. - Ensure that no oil will escape from the pressure gauge into the compressed air system during this procedure! - Do not open or dismantle any valves.